Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Experiments

 \subsection{Asynchronous Reasoning about Safety}

-To evaluate the impact of asynchronous reasoning on safety, we conduct experiments on the HarmBench validation set~\cite{mazeika2024harmbench} using the \textit{Virtual Context} attack~\cite{zhou2024virtualcontext}.
-We use llm-as-a-judge~\cite{zheng2023llm-as-a-judge} evaluation (\texttt{gpt-4o-mini}) where only actionable harmful instructions count as a successful attack.
+To evaluate the impact of asynchronous reasoning on safety, we conduct experiments on the HarmBench validation set~\cite{mazeika2024harmbench}.
+We use the first 200 samples focused on direct harm and jailbreaking attempts.
+We use LLM-as-a-judge~\cite{zheng2023llm-as-a-judge} evaluation with \texttt{gpt-4o}, where only actionable harmful instructions count as a successful attack.

-We compare the Attack Success Rate (ASR) across four setups using the Qwen3-32B model: (1) Baseline (Non-thinking), (2) Baseline (Thinking), (3) AsyncReasoning (Q-Continue), and (4) AsyncReasoning (Safety prompt) that is additionally instructed to verify safety before responding.
-The full safety prompt is included in Appendix~\ref{app:prompting}.
+We compare the Attack Success Rate (ASR) across the following setups using the Qwen3-32B model: (1) Baseline (non-thinking), (2) Baseline (thinking), (3) Baseline (thinking) with a safety prompt, (4) AsyncReasoning, and (5) AsyncReasoning with a safety prompt instructing the thinker to verify safety before responding (see Appendix~\ref{app:prompting} for full prompts).
+In addition to ASR and accuracy on MATH-500, we report time-to-first-token and total real-time delay to demonstrate that the safety benefits of AsyncReasoning come without sacrificing interactivity.

-\textbf{Quantitative Results.} We summarize our findings in Table~\ref{tab:safety_results}.
-Consistent with recent findings on the ``Cost of Thinking''~\cite{safety_risk_wang2025cost}, we observe that enabling reasoning in the baseline model actually \textit{increases} vulnerability (ASR rises from 2.5\% to 13.0\%).
+Table~\ref{tab:safety_results} summarizes our findings: consistent with ``The Cost of Thinking'' analysis~\cite{safety_risk_wang2025cost}, we observe that enabling reasoning in the baseline model actually \textit{increases} vulnerability (ASR 6.5\% ${\rightarrow}$ 12.5\%).
 The model effectively ``talks itself into'' answering harmful queries by adopting a helpful persona or over-analyzing the technical aspects of the prompt.

-AsyncReasoning (Q-Continue) (11.5\% ASR) remains similarly vulnerable to the thinking baseline.
-However, by introducing additional safety instructions into the thinker's prompt we successfully reduce the ASR to 2.0\% while preserving accuracy on MATH-500 benchmark.

-In practice, this allows safety-minded reasoning in streaming LLM APIs and other time-sensitive applications without the need for specialized fine-tuning.
-AsyncReasoning can stream tokens normally for benign queries, only pausing generation for potentially unsafe responses.

-\textbf{Failure Mode Analysis.} While AsyncReasoning allows for real-time safety checks, the asynchronous nature of generation introduces specific failure modes where the writer may output harmful content before the thinker intervenes.
-We identify three primary categories of such safety failures:

-\begin{enumerate}[leftmargin=*] \item \textbf{Race Condition:} The writer begins generating a helpful response immediately based on the prompt.
-Although the thinker eventually concludes the request is unsafe, the writer has already streamed harmful tokens (e.g., the first steps of a dangerous recipe) to the user before the refusal signal is propagated. \item \textbf{Context Leakage:} The thinker analyzes the harmful request by recalling technical details (e.g., explaining how a specific SQL injection works to verify its danger).
-The writer, attending to the thinker's cache, interprets these technical details as the desired answer and formulates them into a response, bypassing the thinker's intent. \item \textbf{Educational Loophole:} The thinker adopts an educational persona to explain why a request is dangerous.
-The writer latches onto this educational content and reformats it as a set of instructions, stripping away the safety framing context. \end{enumerate}
+We provide an extended discussion of the complex interplay between reasoning and safety in Appendix~\ref{app:safety_background}.